storesafe/cordova-sqlite-storage/README.md

 ### Other versions

 - [litehelpers / Cordova-sqlite-storage](https://github.com/litehelpers/Cordova-sqlite-storage) - core version for Android/iOS/macOS/Windows
-- [litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support) - maintenance of WP8 version along with the other supported platforms Android/iOS/macOS/Windows; limited support for PhoneGap CLI/PhoneGap Build/plugman/Intel XDK; limited testing; limited updates
+- [litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support) - maintenance of WP8 version along with Windows 8.1/Windows Phone 8.1 and the other supported platforms Android/iOS/macOS/Windows 10; limited support for PhoneGap CLI/PhoneGap Build/plugman/Intel XDK; limited testing; limited updates
 - [litehelpers / Cordova-sqlcipher-adapter](https://github.com/litehelpers/Cordova-sqlcipher-adapter) - supports [SQLCipher](https://www.zetetic.net/sqlcipher/) for Android/iOS/macOS/Windows
 - [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) - Enhancements for Android: JSON and SQL statement handling implemented in C, supports larger transactions and handles large SQL batches in less than half the time as this version.
 Supports arbitrary database location on Android.
 Support for build environments such as PhoneGap Build and Intel XDK.
 Available with GPL or commercial license options.
 - [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) - Enhancements for Android: JSON and SQL statement handling implemented in C, supports larger transactions and handles large SQL batches in less than half the time as this version.
 Supports arbitrary database location on Android.
 Support for build environments such as PhoneGap Build and Intel XDK.
 Available with GPL or commercial license options.
 Also includes REGEXP (Android/iOS/macOS) and SELECT BLOB in Base64 format (all platforms Android/iOS/macOS/Windows).
-- [litehelpers / Cordova-sqlite-evplus-legacy-workers-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-workers-free) - version with support for web workers, includes internal memory improvements to support larger transactions (Android/iOS) and fix to support all Unicode characters (iOS) (with GPL or premium commercial license options)
+- [litehelpers / Cordova-sqlite-evplus-legacy-workers-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-workers-free) - version with support for web workers, includes internal memory improvements to support larger transactions (Android/iOS/macOS) and fix to support all Unicode characters (iOS/macOS) (with GPL or premium commercial license options)
-- [litehelpers / Cordova-sqlite-evplus-legacy-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-free) - internal memory improvements to support larger transactions (Android/iOS) and fix to support all Unicode characters (iOS) - with GPL or special commercial license options
+- [litehelpers / Cordova-sqlite-evplus-legacy-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-free) - internal memory improvements to support larger transactions (Android/iOS/macOS) and fix to support all Unicode characters (iOS/macOS) - with GPL or special commercial license options
-- [litehelpers / Cordova-sqlite-evplus-legacy-attach-detach-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free) - version with support for ATTACH, includes internal memory improvements to support larger transactions (Android/iOS) and fix to support all Unicode characters (with GPL or special commercial license options)
+- [litehelpers / Cordova-sqlite-evplus-legacy-attach-detach-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free) - version with support for ATTACH, includes internal memory improvements to support larger transactions (Android/iOS/macOS) and fix to support all Unicode characters (with GPL or special commercial license options)
 - Adaptation for React Native Android and iOS: [andpor / react-native-sqlite-storage](https://github.com/andpor/react-native-sqlite-storage)
 - Original version for iOS (with a slightly different transaction API): [davibe / Phonegap-SQLitePlugin](https://github.com/davibe/Phonegap-SQLitePlugin)